satwikpasunoori/ChromeDinoGame1/README.md

-# ChromeDinoGameSimulator
+ChromeDinoGameSimulator

-#this is the exact concept of chrome dino game created with html , css , javascript .. replaced dino with me on bulletbike and cactus with cone .
+This is the exact concept of chrome dino game created with html , css , javascript .. replaced dino with me on bulletbike and cactus with cone .